data.table

 Example: Group by + count

-<- flights[, .(.N), by = .(origin)] ans ans#> origin N #> <char> <int> #> 1: JFK 81483 #> 2: LGA 84433 #> 3: EWR 87400 ## or equivalently using a character vector in 'by' # ans <- flights[, .(.N), by = "origin"] ## or equivalently when there's only 1 col in j and by # ans <- flights[, .N, by = origin]
+ans <- flights[, .(.N), by = .(origin)] ans #> origin N #> <char> <int> #> 1: JFK 81483 #> 2: LGA 84433 #> 3: EWR 87400 ## or equivalently using a character vector in 'by' # ans <- flights[, .(.N), by = "origin"] ## or equivalently when there's only 1 col in j and by # ans <- flights[, .N, by = origin]

-is a join keywordSelects the columns to perform the match based on common column names in both tables.
+.NATURALis a join keywordSelects the columns to perform the match based on common column names in both tables.

 Example:

-- Only the keyword has to be specified and not any joining variables
+Products[ProductReceived, on = .NATURAL]- Only the keyword has to be specified and not any joining variables

-).If you don’t want to act on every column accept the grouping column (by), use the .SDcols to select the set of columns you want.
+.SDis a data.table containing the Subset of DT’s Data for each group, excluding any columns used inby(orkeyby).If you don’t want to act on every column accept the grouping column (by), use the .SDcols to select the set of columns you want.

-can be used to not select columns:.SDcols = !c("unit", "type")
+!can be used to not select columns:.SDcols = !c("unit", "type")

 See Basic Usage >> Using by for more details